 You’ll also encounter other trail users, particularly near the many quaint towns along the trail that have wholly embraced the rail-trail, building eateries that will satisfy even the hungriest of hikers.
 Towns such as Cairo, Pennsboro and Salem have all had restaurants pop up next to the trail.
 The locals are happy to share a story of the old rail line, and the staffs welcome even the sweatiest of customers.

 Spring makes for a slightly more difficult ride since the surface hasn’t hardened up yet, especially from equestrian use.
-But as with all trails, the NBRT’s work crew is busy repairing winter damage to insure good summer and fall riding.
+But as with all trails, the NBRT’s work crew is busy repairing winter damage to ensure good summer and fall riding.

 Trail Manager Contact